Application Defined Network: ADN fundamentals

-ADNs are logically defined virtual networks that extend from application enabler to application gateways.
+ADNs are logically defined virtual networks that extend from application enablers to application gateways.
 ADN solutions combine the ability to define specific LAN segments with an actual ADN.
 This provides the ability to extend the ADN through the LAN to a specific interface on the application enabler (POS system, server, etc.).
 An assigned zone will lock down a specific LAN port to a specific use.
-For example, serial port 1 would be assigned to the payment ADN/LAN segment only, and no other devices can use that specific LAN port, and if an unauthorized device is plugged into zone 1, it will not work.
-This provides both physical and logical security protections against unauthorized use of a port.
+For example, serial port 1 could be assigned to the payment ADN/LAN segment only.
+Consequently, no other devices can use that specific LAN port, and if an unauthorized device is plugged into this zone, it will not work.
+This provides both physical and logical security protections against unauthorized use of ports.

 The ADN then facilitates the connection from the specific LAN port over the public broadband connection independently of any public IP addressing.
 The ADN is then authenticated inside the cloud and transported to the destination application gateway.
 This provides an end-to-end application enabler to an application gateway network that is independently defined, both physically and logically.
-The application gateway can reside within the corporate office or data centers, cloud service providers, partner networks or virtually anywhere.
+The application gateway can reside within the corporate office or data centers, cloud service providers, partner networks, or virtually anywhere.

 A2A

-Application-to-application (A2A) networks remove site-to-site (S2S) limitations by defining the network architecture at the application level.
-A2A networks open the enterprise network to be able to securely connect to any application, no matter where it resides.
+Application-to-application (A2A) networks remove S2S limitations by defining the network architecture at the application level.
+A2A networks enable the enterprise network to securely connect to any application, no matter where it resides.
 A2A networks free the enterprise network from burdensome controls and restricted hub and spoke traffic patterns, by facilitating any-to-any traffic patterns based on the specific needs of the application itself.
-Companies no longer have to overspend by purchasing application licenses and building the application within their data centers, and incur all the associated capital, network and IT resource costs.
-A2A networking helps companies efficiently deploy multiple applications using cloud services that address needs, such as, improved customer value, operational efficiencies and product differentiation.
+Companies no longer have to overspend by purchasing application licenses and building the application within their data centers, so do not have to incur all the associated capital, network and IT resource costs.
+A2A networking helps companies efficiently deploy multiple applications using cloud services that address needs, such as improved customer value, operational efficiencies, and product differentiation.

 Security

 ADNs simplify security by establishing discrete independent networks that do not require complex security rules to partition traffic types.
-ADNs reduce the risk of human error in maintaining complex Access Control Lists (ACLs) across many sites which can create security vulnerabilities.
+ADNs reduce the risk of human error in maintaining complex access control lists (ACLs) across many sites, which can create security vulnerabilities.
 For example, if an ADN with public Internet access is breached by an outside party, the ability of the breach to bleed between ADNs, such as a payment ADN, is eliminated.

-ADN standard security features include firewall, intrusion detection, logging, wireless scanning, content filtering, access control list, multi-factor authentication, Advanced Encryption Standard (AES) encryption and compartmentalization.
-Additional custom security features can also be easily deployed such as HTTPS filtering, Security and Event Management (SIEM), or any best-of-breed security application hosted on virtual servers within the cloud.
+ADN standard security features include firewalls, intrusion detection, logging, wireless scanning, content filtering, access control lists, multi-factor authentication, Advanced Encryption Standard (AES) encryption and compartmentalization.
+Additional custom security features can also be easily deployed such as HTTPS filtering, security information and event management (SIEM), or any best-of-breed security application hosted on virtual servers within the cloud.